Heat Pump Services in Southeastern PA

 A heat pump uses the concept of energy transfer to heat and cool your home.
 By moving hot air out of your home in the summer, replacing it with cooler air from outside, or transferring heat energy from the outdoor air into your home in the winter while moving your home’s colder air out, these systems can efficiently heat and cool your home.
 This means they are an all-in-one home comfort solution.

-Heat pumps start to lose their efficiency when the temperature drops below the freezing point.
+Heat pumps lose their efficiency when the temperature drops below the freezing point.
 Most will have an emergency heating option that will kick in to continue heating your home when heat transfer becomes the less efficient option.

 Yes, heat pumps provide an energy-efficient alternative to a traditional HVAC system.
 They can heat and cool an entire home all year long.